dormant-sanjarcode/zim-revise/README.md

 1. A checkbox
 2. An optional textarea for writing a message.

-How to do this - have a file that stores revision progress.
+How to do this - have a file to store revision progress.

 Important:
 * If all subpages are marked, the root page is marked.